uhhhci/immersive-ngp/README.md

 4. Adjust DLSS settings, and image resolution as you like.
 5. Now you can run the scene in Editor :)
+6. Use the joystick of the VR controllers for locomotion.
-6. Disclaimer: There is currently a small issue with running the scene in Unity Editor with native plugin clean up, you might need to restart the editor when running a new scene.
+7. Disclaimer: There is currently an issue with running the scene in Unity Editor with native plugin clean up, you might need to restart the editor when running a new scene.

+## Common Questions & Troubleshoot

+1. **How to reach good framerate and lower latency**

+    Beside having a good GPU, it is highly recommended to turn on DLSS support in Unity, also when building the native plugin.

+    [The instant-ngp commit](https://github.com/NVlabs/instant-ngp/commit/54aba7cfbeaf6a60f29469a9938485bebeba24c3) we use also allows saving aabb cropping in the pre-trained model snapshot.
+If you adjust the aabb cropping when training the model, it will saved and be loaded in Unity as well.
+Reducing aabb cropping could reduce the render volume, thus save some computational power.

+2. **Locomotion doesn't work**

+    Make sure that SteamVR detects both of your controllers before starting the scenes in the Editors.

 ## Roadmap